Installing containerized apps on airgapped systems

 Docker uses a

-to run and manage containers.
-We will have to enabledocker
+daemonto run and manage containers.
+We will have to enabledockerservice before using it.1

 systemctl enable --now docker